F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Take a look at Michael’s and Barrichello’s pole laps:

 The good news was that the Ferraris owned the front row of the grid.
-Ralf of the Williams team took the third spot while David Coulthard and Kimi Raikkonen of the McLarens took the fourth and fifth spot, respectively.
+Ralf Schumacher took the third spot while David Coulthard and Kimi Raikkonen of the McLarens took the fourth and fifth spot, respectively.
 Juan Pablo Montoya in the other Williams came in at the sixth position to complete the top six.

 It was going to be an exciting race, with new challengers emerging for Michael, including Barrichello.
 Let’s hop on to the race day to check out what happened.